readwritetools/gcsio/readme.md

 <table>
 	<tr><th>Abstract</th></tr>
 	<tr><td>The <span class=product>gcsio</span> JavaScript library and CLI tool is for reading, parsing, serializing, and writing Geographic Coordinate System file encodings.
-It serves as an intermediate exchange format for points, lines, and polygons that use longitude/latitudes.</td></tr>
+It serves as a GIS exchange format for points, lines, and polygons that use longitude/latitude coordinates.</td></tr>
 </table>

 ### Motivation